kaibohu/kaibohu.github.io/_pages/personal.md

   </div>
 </div>
 <br />
-Another reason for my fondness for the Andrew Wiles Building, in addition to the Escher-inspired stairs, is the 'crystals', from which one can glimpse the lively teaching and conference area downstairs.
-The crystals in the south wing demonstrate a surface plot of the first eigenfunction of the two dimensional Laplacian (probably a finite element solution).
-I took a picture of these crystals on a quiet night during Covid and often used it to visualize Regge elements (piecewise flat manifolds) in my slides.
+Another reason I feel a special fondness for the Andrew Wiles Building, apart from its Escher-inspired staircase, is the presence of the "crystals."
+From these, one can glimpse the lively teaching and conference areas downstairs.
+The crystals in the south wing depict a surface plot of the first eigenfunction of the two-dimensional Laplacian (probably a finite element solution).
+I took a picture of these crystals on a quiet night during the COVID lockdown and often use it to visualize Regge elements (piecewise-flat manifolds) in my presentations.
 <br />

 <figure>